haaakon/Scaffolding/README.md

 #### Swift Extension
 Automatically gives proper naming and subclassing when you make an extension

+#### Model Manager
+Sets up a Model Manager so you don't have to access managed object context from App Delegate.
+Its auto generated based on the name of your xcdatamodeld file.

 ### Installation
 Install with <a href="http://alcatraz.io">Alcatraz</a>